-The historic Cleveland Women’s Orchestra is a semi-professional orchestra that serves Greater Cleveland and Northeast Ohio.
+The historic Cleveland Women’s Orchestra serves Greater Cleveland and Northeast Ohio.
 Founded in 1935, it is the last of the many women’s orchestras that flourished during the early part of the century.

 Under Music Director, Robert L. Cronquist, the orchestra provides performance opportunities for women musicians, showcases talented young soloists and performs a series of free “Gift of Music” outreach concerts for various social service agencies, schools, hospitals, retirement homes and nursing homes.
 Over its many years, the orchestra has performed over 500 free outreach concerts — a record unmatched by any other orchestra in the area.